 Newell is a tiny city located in the state of Iowa.
 With a population of 878 people and just one neighborhood, Newell is the 360th largest community in Iowa.
-Newell has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Newell was built prior to World War II, making it one of the older and more historic cities in the country.

-Newell is a blue-collar town, with 40.15% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Newell, you'll notice that it is more blue-collar than most other communities in America.
+40.15% of Newell’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Newell is a city of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Newell who work in sales jobs (10.95%), office and administrative support (9.25%), and teaching (6.81%).

 The overall crime rate in Newell is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.